nadiaahmadian96/study-buddy/README.md

 flutter run

-How to Use
+Usage

-	1. To-Do List:
+To-Do List
-	•	Tap the “+” button to add tasks.
+	1. Tap the + button to add a task.
-	•	Set task priorities and categories.
+	2. Assign a priority and category to your task.
-	•	Use the search bar or filter by category.
+	3. Search tasks using the search bar or filter by category.

-	2. Notes:
+Notes
-	•	Add new notes with custom colors and categories.
+	1. Add notes with custom colors and categories.
-	•	Use the dropdown to filter by category.
+	2. Filter notes by category using the dropdown menu.
+	3. Edit or delete notes with intuitive controls.

-	3. Pomodoro Timer:
+Pomodoro Timer
+	1. Start the timer for focused work sessions.
-	•	Customize work and break intervals in settings.
+	2. Customize work and break durations in settings.
-	•	Start, pause, or reset the timer.
-	•	Check completed sessions in history.
+	3. Track completed sessions in the history tab.

 Contributing

+We welcome contributions to improve Study Buddy App!
-	1. Fork the project.
+	1. Fork the repository.
-	2. Create a branch:
+	2. Create a feature branch:

 git checkout -b feature/your-feature

-	3. Commit changes:
+	3. Commit your changes:

 git commit -m "Add your feature"